 The parliament has the authority of giving amnesty.

-The legal system is free from the executive and legislative branch; the king ensures this autonomy.
+The legal system is free from the executive and legislative branches; the king ensures this autonomy.
 Ladies have ensured “social and civic” equality with men.
 In the past, “political equality” was the only thing assured, though the 1996 constitution grants all citizens equality regarding rights before the law.

 The King holds complete control over the military and the legal and also matters relating to foreign policy and religion; the ruler additionally holds power to select and dismiss PMs.

 Every citizen has the freedom of ideas, thoughts, creative expression, and creation.
 In the past, only free speech and the freedom of association and circulation were guaranteed.
 Still, criticizing or directly opposing the king is punishable with prison.